-Currently, OELs have been derived for the protease subtilisin and for fungal alpha-amylase (only in the Netherlands).
-In the early 1970's the American Conference of Governmental Industrial Hygienists (ACGIH) established a ceiling threshold limit value (TLV) of 60 ng/m for the protease subtilisin.
+Currently, solely for the protease subtilisin OELs have been derived.
+In the early 1970's the American Conference of Governmental Industrial Hygienists (ACGIH) established a ceiling threshold limit value (TLV) of 60 ng/m3 for the protease subtilisin.
 The ACGIH recommended limit has been adopted into national workplace legislation in several countries, in many cases as a ceiling limit (see Appendix 2).
-Some countries have also derived full shift exposure and/or short-term exposure limits, which are partly lower than 60 ng/m.
+Some countries have also derived full shift exposure and/or short-term exposure limits, which are partly lower than 60 ng/m3.

-Although limits for other enzymes have not been established in national or EU-wide workplace legislation, the 60 ng/m level is used by companies manufacturing enzymes and formulating enzyme-containing products as a benchmark applicable to all enzymes for their health risk assessments and to identify tasks where workers may need to wear respiratory protective equipment (RPE) to supplement the engineering controls that are in place.
+Although limits for other enzymes have not been established in national or EU-wide workplace legislation, the 60 ng/m3 level is used by companies manufacturing enzymes and formulating enzyme-containing products as a benchmark applicable to all enzymes for their health risk assessments and to identify tasks where workers may need to wear respiratory protective equipment (RPE) to supplement the engineering controls that are in place.